nilesc/workflow/README.md

 recommend going through this process even for things that are even only a bit inconvenient, as small savings add up very rapidly.

+### Putting this in to Practice
+For this to become natural, you will need to use and repeat the various actions described in this guide.
+Be constantly on the lookout for situations where these tools are appropriate, and be sure to use them.
+Personally, if I do something in an inefficient way while trying to learn a tool that improves that thing, I will often go as far as to deliberately undo that action and redo it in the efficient way.
+This is a good way to learn in the long run, but may be a bit extreme for some people in the short term.

 ## Initial Setup (One Time)
 ### .bashrc